-SPOKANE COUNTY, Wash. — Only 145 votes separate Cindy Wendle and Breean Beggs in the race for Spokane City Council President.
+SPOKANE COUNTY, Wash. — Current city councilor Breean Beggs is the next Spokane City Council President.

 For a full list of results in Eastern Washington and North Idaho, visit KREM's Election page.